-GLACIERS - Experience the twin glaciers, Franz Josef Glacier and Fox Glacier .
-Unique & majestic - Rivers of ice plunging down through rainforest to almost sea level - true wonders of nature.
-Experience the unforgettable with a glacial encounter....
+GLACIERS - Experience the twin glaciers, Franz Josef Glacier and Fox Glacier.
+Unique & majestic rivers of ice plunging down through rainforest to almost sea level- true wonders of nature.
+Explore the mesmerising glacial encounters of the Coast.

 Welcome to the place where you will see New Zealand just how it was created eons ago.
 With spectacular West Coast scenery and real Kiwi characters you will experience the kind of holiday that will leave you wanting more.